magomimmo/modern-cljs/doc/tutorial-13.md

 [Evan Mezeske][11] made a great job by donating [lein-cljsbuild][15] to the clojurescript community.
 I suspect that without it I would never been able even to launch the CLJS compiler.
-Big, really big thanks to him and to all the others who help him in keeping it updated with the frequent CLJS and Google Closure Compiler releases.
+Big, really big, thanks to him and to all the others who help him in keeping it updated with the frequent CLJS and Google Closure Compiler releases.